hkhojasteh/Q-Smartwatch/README.md

-# Smartwatch
+# Q Smartwatch
-My Customisable Smartwatch powered by a dedicated hardware and software.
+Q Smartwatch - Customisable Smartwatch powered by a dedicated hardware and software.